Are you interested in learning more about what ball pythons eat to survive?

 They don’t want to run the risk of becoming someone else’s meal while hunting for their own.

-If you have tried everything to get your snake to eat and they don’t, you might think about contacting your veterinarian.
+If you have tried everything to get your snake to eat and they don’t, you might contact your veterinarian.

-There could be an underlying health issue coming into play and ruining your ball python’s appetite.
+An underlying health issue could be coming into play and ruining your ball python’s appetite.

-Be sure you find a vet specializing in reptiles to be sure you are getting the best care for your pet.
+Be sure you find a vet specializing in reptiles to ensure you are getting the best care for your pet.

-Feeding your ball python frozen prey is a great source of nutrition without the dangers of being bitten, clawed, or scratched.
+Feeding your ball python frozen prey is an excellent source of nutrition without the dangers of being bitten, clawed, or scratched.

 There is a bit of a learning curve with this style of food, and if your snake is a picky eater, you might have to try a few tricks to get them interested.